qiaoguanren/qiaoguanren.github.io/_pages/about.md

 # 🔥 News

+● *2026.07*: 🎉 One paper about Safety-critical scenario generation accepted by **IEEE Transactions on Artificial Intelligence**.  <br />
 ● *2026.06*: 🎉 Two papers about Sim2Real locomotion and robotic skill reuse accepted by **IROS 2026**.  <br />
 ● *2026.05*: 🎉 One paper about Human-in-the-loop Real-World Reinforcement Learning accepted by **ICML 2026**.  <br />
 ● *2026.04*: 🎉 One paper about Agent Error Recovery for Robotic Manipulation accepted by **RSS 2026**.  <br />